Damuna/Notes/Red_theory.md

 `nxc [PROTOCOL] [TARGET] -u [USERNAME] -p [PASSWORD] --port [PORT] [OPTIONS]`

-To do *password spraying*, you can put a file instead of the username, with the most common ones.
+To do *password spraying*, you can put a file instead of the username, with the most common ones, and using the `--continue-on-success` flag

 Possible protocols: